sethbarrett50/pwmanager/README.md

 ---

-This project was done in conjunction with Joe Waddel.
+This project was done in conjunction with Joe Waddell.
 Its been crazy seeing him grow from no Python knowledge to being able to make something like this.